Self-exciting point processes with spatial covariates: modeling the dynamics of crime: Methods

 Self-exciting point processes have conditional intensities of the form

-where \(g\) is a triggering function which determines the form of the self-excitation.
-Models of this form have been widely used in a variety of processes exhibiting clustering, such as earthquake epicenters \citep{Ogata:1999jz} and the occurrence of infectious diseases \citep{Meyer:2011ct,Meyer:2014in}.
+where \(g\) is a triggering function that determines the form of the self-excitation.
+In the remainder of this paper, we will refer to \(\lambda(s, t)\) without the explicit \({\cal H}_t\) to simplify notation, but \(\lambda(s, t)\) should still be understood to depend on the past history of the process.

-\citet{Mohler:2011ft} developed such a model for the occurrence of violent crime by building on the models used in earthquake forecasting, known in the seismology literature as epidemic-type aftershock sequence models \citep{Ogata:1999jz}.
+Models of this form have been widely used in a variety of processes exhibiting clustering, such as earthquake epicenters \citep{Ogata:1999jz} and the occurrence of infectious diseases \citep{Meyer:2011ct,Meyer:2014in}. \citet{Mohler:2011ft} developed such a model for the occurrence of violent crime by building on the models used in earthquake forecasting, known in the seismology literature as epidemic-type aftershock sequence models \citep{Ogata:1999jz}.
 This model allows hotspot estimates to change over time by separating crime into chronic hotspots, which remain fixed in time, and temporary hotspots, which are caused by increases or changes in crime.
 (In seismological models, earthquakes are similarly divided into main shocks and aftershocks triggered by those main shocks.)
 Hotspot intensities are modeled with a modification of kernel density smoothing, where past crimes contribute to the intensity with effects that decay away in time, and the bandwidth parameters are estimated to best fit the data instead of being chosen by the operator.

-\citet{Mohler:2014iu} further adapted the model to include leading indicator crimes, producing a model which predicts the conditional intensity \(\lambda(s, t)\) of crime at each location \(s\) and time \(t\) as the sum of a background rate and a sum of functions of prior crimes:
+\citet{Mohler:2014iu} further adapted the model to include leading indicator crimes, producing a model that predicts the conditional intensity \(\lambda(s, t)\) of crime at each location \(s\) and time \(t\) as the sum of a background rate and a sum of functions of prior crimes:

-where \(\mu(s)\) is a background crime rate which does not vary in time, and \(s_i\) and \(t_i\) are locations and times of other crimes used as leading indicators. \(M_i\) represents the \textit{type} of each leading indicator crime, as different indicators are allowed to have different predictive effects in this model.
+where \(\mu(s)\) is a background crime rate that does not vary in time, and \(s_i\) and \(t_i\) are locations and times of other crimes used as leading indicators. \(M_i\) represents the \textit{type} of each leading indicator crime, as different indicators are allowed to have different predictive effects in this model.

 The triggering function \(g\) is defined to be

 where \(\sigma^2\) is the bandwidth, \(\theta_M\) determines how much each type of leading indicator contributes to the intensity, and the effect decays exponentially in time with a rate controlled by \(\omega\).
 Because \(g\) is chosen to integrate to \(\theta_M\), it has a natural interpretation: the expected number of target crimes induced by a single leading indicator crime of type \(M\).